jqyanes/Stat390-S2023/NOAA Disasters vs. Time & Temperature/README.md

   * Test the difference of fit using the F test (Normal theory based)

 Advanced part (Can use codeday4.pck, and comment it, but figure out some of the weird stuff.
 Why is do.sqrt turned off inside the bootstrap?)
   * Construct Pvalue using linear fit residual bootstrap (Why is this appropriate for testing linearity?
-Jow do you get Pvalue?)
+How do you get Pvalue?)
     Then build bootstrap confidence intervals for the smooth
   * Look at XY bootstrap vs residual (Why is XY bootstrap such a mess for these confidence intervals?)